sriharshini2022/IMAGE-GENERATION-USING-COMFY-UI-AND-STABLE-DIFFUSION/README.md

 5.  **Generate Image:** Execute the workflow to generate the image.
 6.  **View Results:** The generated image will be displayed in ComfyUI.

-## Project Structure

-(Describe the organization of your project files and directories here.
-For example:)